gurudattgd04/cypress-multitab-example/README.md

 Now we can add our puppeteer code in the cypress.config.js{ts} file.

-The application i will be using in the repo for example will have a landing page, which contains a link and clicking it opens a user registration form in new tab.
+The application we will be using in the repo as an example will have a landing page, which contains a link and clicking it opens a user registration form in new tab.

-Below will be our test validation
+**Below will be our test validation**

 1.Access the Landing Page </br>
 2.Click on the User Registration Link </br>
 ![Alt text](image.png) </br>